alexpenson/data.table.examples/README.md

          ---> on which rows?
 ```

-To make a new data.table, `j` must return a list:
+To make a new data.table, `j` should return a data.table, data.frame or a list:
 ```
 maf[, as.list(summary(t_depth)), Tumor_Sample_Barcode]
 ```